jychia/GrabAITraffic/README.md

 The model is a 4 layered Convolutional LSTM 2D with 32 neurons each with Batch Normalization after every layer.
 The output layer is a Convolutional 3D layer to produce prediction in the same format as input 96 x 46 x 36 x 1.
 The selection of this model is inspired by video frame prediction techniques, where a time series of 2d images are used to predict the next frame of video.
 As the processed data does bear resemblance to a video (time-consecutive 2d plots in single channel), the model has to take into account the 2d spatial relationship between different/adjacent geohashes as well as the historical demand of the region.
 Hence, a ConvLSTM2D-based model is selected.

-To predict the demands for T+1 up to T+5, 2 different prediction methods are used:

-First prediction method is to use the model to predict a new booking demand plot for T+1, where it's input data consists of 96 previous demand plots (T-95 to T, equivalent to 1 day's data).
+The prediction method is to use the model to predict a new booking demand plot for T+1, where it's input data consists of 96 previous demand plots (T-95 to T, equivalent to 1 day's data).
 With that data, the model then predicts the T+1 demand plot.
 From there, the T+1 plot is added into the input data and the T-95 plot is removed from the input data.
 The input data is then used to predict T+2 booking demand plot.
 The process is then repeated until T+5 is predicted.
-This method produces a highly accurate T+1 predictions, but accuracy of predictions drops rapidly until T+5.
-This is because predictions are being fed back to the model to produce further predictions, and this amplifies error.

-Second prediction method is to feed demand plot from T-91 to T,and use the model to predict T+1 to T+5 together at once.
-This produces predictions with lower accuracy due to lesser data being fed into model.
-However, the accuracy of predictions does not vary because of the consistent input data fed into the model.

-The final predictions combines both of the prediction methods above, where the prediction for T+1 till T+3 is extracted from first prediction method (accurate for closer prediction) and T+4 till T+5 is extracted from second prediction method (less varying prediction accuracy).

 ## Getting Started
 Simply download the project and unzip it.